orchaid/Credit_Card_Approval_Prediction_ML/ReadMe.md

 But:

-- SVC with SMOTE might be preferable only if minimizing false negatives in Class 0 is your top priority (e.g., wrongly approving bad credit customers).
+- SVC with might be preferable only if minimizing false negatives in Class 0 is your top priority (e.g., wrongly approving bad credit customers).